Sisterhood of St. John the Baptist

-The Sisterhood of St. John the Baptist or Baptistines was a Roman Catholic religious institute dedicated to Saint John the Baptist.
+The Sisterhood of St. John the Baptist or Baptistines is a Roman Catholic religious institute dedicated to Saint John the Baptist.
 It was founded near Genoa in 1730 by Giovanna Solimani.

 History

 Giovanna Maria Baptista Solimani was born in 1688 in Alburo, near Genoa.
 At the age of sixteen she taught embroidery and singing to girls at the church of Santa Maria alla Castagna.